 However, it should be noted that there is also a DC or 12V generator.
-This generator is generally combined with the common 230V AC supply.
+This generator is generally combined with the standard 230V AC supply.

 The use of electromagnets rather than permanent magnets greatly increased the power output of a dynamo and enabled high power generation for the first time.

 Most portable UPSs start with a manual pull-out system.
 Others have integrated a starter motor and battery to operate it.
-This implies an increase in the weight and dimensions of the entire device.
+Naturally, it implies an increase in the weight and dimensions of the entire device.
 However, it has undeniable advantages if frequent starts are necessary.

-For example, when there is no energy the system detects the voltage drop and automatically starts the generator.
-It keeps the house under an electrical load.
+For example, when there is no energy, the system detects the voltage drop and automatically starts the generator.
+Thus, it keeps the house under an electrical load.

 Silenced Power Generator